Defend free speech and individual liberty online.

 A post made in 2012.

-If you're tired of censorship, cancel culture, and the erosion of privacy and civil liberties subscribe to Reclaim The Net.
+If you’re tired of censorship and surveillance, join Reclaim The Net.

-The University of Berkeley said it will take no action against a music instructor over a decade-old post.
+The University of California Berkeley said it will take no action against a music instructor over a decade-old Facebook post.
 A graduate started a petition calling on the university to take action against the professor over the post.

 In 2012, violinist and music instructor Dan Flanagan wrote on Facebook: “I performed the Tchaikovsky Concerto with Lara St John 3 times over the weekend.
 I haven't been this disgusted with art since I watched Mel Gibson's The Passion.
 She's a beast…and she ought to be euthanized.
 And contrary to popular assumption, she's not pregnant.”